astroidmail/astroidmail.github.io/Customizing-key-bindings.md

 You can customise keybindings in the `~/.config/astroid/keybindings` file.

-You can observe the name of bindings by looking at astroid's debug output when you press a key.
 For instance by default, by pressing the `L` key, you'll notice it's bound to `main_window.search_tag`.
 Redefining this binding to a new key (e.g. `/`) is possible with adding this in the keybindings file:

 ```
 main_window.search_tag=/
 ```

+> You can get a list of all keybindings by running the [`devel/get_keys.py`](https://github.com/gauteh/astroid/blob/master/devel/get_keys.py) script.
+You can use the stdout from this script as a template for your own `keybindings` file: `$ devel/get_keys.py > keybindings`.
+Remember to only keep the lines that you actually change.

 See [here](https://github.com/aliceriot/dotfiles/blob/master/astroid/keybindings) for an example keybindings file that tries to emulate Sup and Vimium (c for compose, J/K for tab switching, etc).